A test set for detection of Survival-Oriented-Behavior

 Addition March 2010

-I have become aware of a test, developed by professor professor Zang Hee Cho, the inventor of the PET-scan method.
+I have become aware of a test, developed by the world renowned professor Zang Hee Cho, the inventor of the PET-scan method for brain imaging.
 He has applied the same principle as I suggested above.
 He used MEG in the same way for testing alterations of brain reactions to stress.

 An especially remarkable study that he did was to expose people to a very strong stress stimulus (strong heat) before and after 5 months of practice of Transcendental Meditation (TM).
 He found that the brain reaction to stress was lowered by 40-50% after 5 months of practice of TM indicating a considerably improved stress-tolerance = lower SOB.
 See the diagram below.
 The more excited the brain, the more colored areas light up: